Where to eat when visiting the RHS Chelsea Flower Show Published 12 May 2025

-If you’re wilting after a day in the sun (or need a retreat from the drizzle) our selection of restaurants near the RHS Chelsea Flower Show will offer you the best food, drink and hospitality in the area, from characterful pubs to top fish counters and elegant neighbourhood bistros.
+If you’re wilting after a day in the sun, our selection of restaurants near the RHS Chelsea Flower Show will offer you the best food, drink and hospitality in the area, from characterful pubs to top fish counters and elegant neighbourhood bistros.

 High-end Chinese cooking, alluring flavours and bags of creativity